PUMA "Evolution" set

 Product description

-The Evolution of the Knife: The eventful history of humankind is inextricably linked to the development of cutting tools.
-Due to the different developmental stages of various peoples, the transitions between the Stone, Bronze, and Iron Ages were fluid and staggered.
-However, bladed weapons found their way into every culture and, often adorned with elaborate decorations, served as status symbols for their owners.
-From the very beginning, it was essential for survival to possess tools for producing food and clothing.
+The Evolution of Knives: The eventful history of mankind is inextricably linked with the development of cutting tools.
+Due to the different developments of peoples, the transitions between the "Stone, Bronze and Iron Ages" are fluid and staggered in time.
+However, bladed weapons found their way into every culture and often served, often with elaborate ornamentation, as status symbols for their owners.
+From the very beginning, it was vital to possess tools with which to produce food and clothing.
 This required butchering hunted game and processing its components.
 Our ancestors initially used sharp-edged stones for this purpose.

-PUMA “Stone” = hand axe
+PUMA "Stone" = Hand Axe

-PUMA “Bronze” = Dagger with short handle
+PUMA "Bronze" = Dagger with Short Handle

-PUMA “Iron” = Knife with long handle
+PUMA "Iron" = Knife with Long Handle

 Details: